 Spartacus and the Way

 Perhaps the most well known event on the Appian road, the "queen" of Rome's long roads, involved the ex-gladiator Spartacus.
 His life story, in 1960, was made into a very popular movie.
 In 73 B.C., Spartacus led a slave revolt against the empire.
 This uprising was significant because slaves accounted for about one-third of Italy's entire population.

 The ex-gladiator fought for over two years and defeated several Roman armies.
 However, while trying to escape from Italy (at the port city of Brundisium - Brindisi, where the Appian road ended); he unwittingly moved his forces into Apulia - Calabria.
 This allowed the Romans to pin his forces in between two of their armies.
 After their defeat, the slaves were deemed no longer deserving of life.
 In 71 B.C., about 6,000 of them were crucified, starting at Rome, along a 124-mile (200 kilometer) stretch of the Appian.

-Apostle Paul and the Road
+Paul Walks the Road

-The Governor subsequently puts Paul in prison for more than two years - in the hope a bribe will be offered for his release.
-In the early autumn of 60 A.D.
-Paul requests, from the new governor Festus, that as his right as a Roman citizen he wants his case heard by Caesar himself.
+The Governor subsequently puts Paul in prison for more than two years, in the hope a bribe will come to secure his release.
+In the early autumn of 60 A.D., Paul requests, from the new governor Festus, that as his right as a Roman citizen he wants his case heard by Caesar himself.
 The request is granted.
-A Centurion is assigned with taking him to Rome.
+A Centurion is soon commanded to take him to Rome.

 The Appii Forum or Market of Appius was a town on the Appian Way about 55 miles from Rome.
 It was near the sea and a famous resort for sailors, peddlers, merchants and alike.
 The town of Three Inns (translated 'Three Taverns' in KJV Bible), also near the road, was about ten miles closer to Rome than Appii Forum.